stackedcache/c-journey/basics/pointers/pointers_notes.md

     printf("Value of num: %d\n", num);
     printf("Address of num: %p\n\n", &num);

-    // This shows the memory address of the numPtr variable printf("Address of *numPtr: %p\n", &numPtr);
+    // This shows the memory address of the numPtr variable (a pointer to an int) printf("Address of numPtr: %p\n", &numPtr);

     // This shows the value stored in the numPtr variable printf("Value of *numPtr: %p\n", numPtr);